ttmarek/workshop-tdd/payment-form/backlog/ticket1.md

 As a shopper,
 I can enter in my phone number in the payment form And,
-I can accidentally enter in whitespace on either end of the number I am prevented from entering in letters
+I am prevented from entering in letters
 I am prevented from entering in more than 10 digits
 I am given on-the-fly phone number formatting as I type